El Ponceño: History

 El Ponceño was founded by Daniel Rivera.
-It came to the light of day at a time of political repression of the press in Puerto Rico.
+Daniel received help for the establishment of the newspaper from the modern philosopher, author and politician Dr. Don Andrés López de Medrano.
+El Ponceño came to the light of day at a time of political repression of the press in Puerto Rico.
 Yet, "despite a late start in Puerto Rico, the press played a significant role in the literature and the cultural life of Puerto Rico.
 The Royal Decree of 1834 censured the printing of texts and this was also applied to the press.
 In 1836 there was a restoration of the freedom of the press for Spanish papers but not for papers published in the Spanish colonies.
 Despite this, in 1839 the Boletín Instructivo y Mercantil de Puerto Rico was established in San Juan.
 In 1848 El Imparcial was founded in Mayaguez; it lasted 50 days before being vanished by Governor Juan Prim.
 Likewise El Ponceño was also shut down, but "in its short life it managed to become part of the cultural life and the sustainment of economic development" of the area.
 The paper was founded in 1852 in the city of Ponce as "El Observador Ponceño" It was a weekly paper, published on Saturdays.
 Its offices were located on Calle Cristina, in the same structure that Luis Muñoz Rivera later published "La Democracia."